Tanndev/Maelstrom/documentation/rules.md

 Perception is the ability to take in and process stimuli.
 It's used for searching, keeping watch, spotting threats, and other activities where the limiting factor is the ability to see, hear, feel, or smell.
 - **0**: Abysmal.
 A fire alarm can go off without you noticing it.
 - **1**: Poor.
 People sneak up on you without meaning to.
 - **2**: Average.
-You lose your phone occassionally, but usually find it again.
+You lose your phone occasionally, but usually find it again.
 - **3**: Good.
 You could be a detective or guard.
 - **4**: Exceptional.
 Where's Waldo is too easy.
 - **5**: Outstanding.
 Nothing escapes your notice.
 You see all.